 Email Advising by Campus or Area

-Fall Term Registration is available online.
-Many classes will be delivered in an online format this fall.
-Review the Fall Term FAQ page.
+Spring Term Registration is available online.
+Many classes will be delivered in a hybrid format in spring, with some content taught on campus and some online.
+Review the Spring Term FAQ page.
 Contact your advisor as needed.

 Students can also visit our "Resources to Keep Learning" page for tips on adjusting from a face-to-face to online learning environment.

-On-campus EFSC Libraries will reopen Monday, August 3 for on-campus service with a facial covering required and social distancing in place per EFSC COVID-19 safety protocols.
-Hours will be Monday - Thursday, 8 AM - 5 PM.
+with a facial covering required and social distancing in place per EFSC COVID-19 safety protocols.

-The physical borrowing of materials also will continue to be available via contactless curbside pick-up, with deadlines for loan periods extended to the end of the term.
+The physical borrowing of materials also continues to be available via contactless curbside pick-up.
 Articles are available via Interlibrary Loan.
 Virtual services are available through the resources below, including expanded EFSC Ask-a-Librarian services via chat, text and email.
 Assistance by phone is available Monday - Thursday, 8 AM to 5 PM at 321-433-5036.

 Chat with a Florida Librarian